eth-educators/eth-docker/RECOMMENDATIONS.md

 See the client team recommendations.
 Generally, however, 8 GiB of RAM is a tight fit, and 16 GiB is recommended.
 Some clients such as Teku may need more RAM out of the box.
 2 or 4 CPU cores, and an SSD for storage because the node databases are so IOPS-heavy.
-The Geth eth1 node would require around 330GiB of storage by itself initially, which can grow to 500 GiB over a year.
-The OpenEthereum eth1 node would require 110 to 200 GiB of storage.
+The Geth eth1 node would require around 350GiB of storage by itself initially, which can grow to 500 GiB over 1 year.
+Offline pruning is available.
+Other clients grow at different rates, see [resource use](RESOURCE-USE.md).
 The beacon node database is small, around 11 GiB, but we don't know what growth will look like from phase 1.5 and 2 on.
 If you are running a slasher, that might be another 100 to 300 GiB by itself.

 Two home server builds that I like and am happy to recommend are below.
 Both support